gammapy/gamma-cat/documentation/contribute/code.rst

   in lower-level modules (such as ``gammacat.input``), and the actual checks are thus scattered throughout the ``gammacat`` modules.
 There's also checks on data content in ``gammacat/tests`` (which is probably a bad idea, but pytest is convenient to have asserts)
-* The relation between these higher-level modules isn't 100% clear yet.
-  E.g. what exactly belongs in ``input.py`` and ``output.py``?
-  Suggestions / pull requests to structure the pipeline code in a better way welcome!

 Tests
 -----